atmajs/utest/README.md

 Create Unit Tests quickly and simple.
 Features:

 - NodeJS - will run any script in nodejs environment and notifies about assertion errors, if any.
-- Browsers - with ijs you create a test server (```$ ijs server```), open test page in one or many browsers (```http://localhost:5777/test```), so slaves are captured by the server.
+- Browsers - with ijs you create a test server (```$ ijs server```), open test page in one or many browsers (```http://localhost:5777/utest```), so slaves are captured by the server.
 And any test which runs with ```-browser``` flag will be executed in every opened browser instance.
-- Watcher - ```-watch``` flag allows ```ijs``` instance not to be closed after testing, but waiting for any changes in files, there were used in unit tests.
+- Watcher - ```-watch``` flag allows ```ijs``` instance not to be closed after testing, but waiting for any changes in files, that were used in unit tests and all its includejs dependencies.
-- Environments - in nodejs and browsers ijs also loads libraries from libjs, so they are all already available in unit tests, like inludejs, maskjs.
+- Environments - in nodejs and browsers ijs also loads libraries from libjs, so they are all already available in unit tests, like inludejs, maskjs. jQuery is also loaded.
 - UTest Class - thought this testing system does not require from developer to define test suites, as from example below, but with this class, developer can define test suites more properly.

 Example: